 A solution that takes human

-rights seriously will surely mean fast economic changes that
+rights seriously will mean fast economic changes that

 bring global economic turbulence.
 But nothing can be more turbulent

 than what climate change will bring later this century.
 From that viewpoint, these are reachable goals.
 It's no longer a question

 What is a climate denier?